Updated August 2019

 Next up on your list is a sleeping bag.
 Before you go out and buy one think about what seasons you’re likely to camp in.
-Are you a fair weather camper?
+Are you a fair-weather camper?
 I sure am!
 Or are you willing to get out there in the winter temperatures?
 (Hard pass from me) Once you’ve made those decisions you can use them to guide your sleeping bag choices.

 - Sleeping bags come with temperature ratings.
-Here’s a quick run down on what temperatures work for each season.
-Of course this varies and only you know whether you’re always hot (me) or always cold, but it’s a good place to start.
+Here’s a quick rundown on what temperatures work for each season.
+Of course, this varies and only you know whether you’re always hot (me) or always cold, but it’s a good place to start.

 - Summer bags: 30°+

-- Three season bags: 15° – 30°
+- Three-season bags: 15° – 30°

 - Winter bags: 15° and lower

-- Rectangle bags: These traditional bags are great if you want to have lots of room to stretch out and the option to unzip the entire thing and use it like a comforter.
+- Rectangle bags: These traditional bags are great if you want to have lots of room to stretch out and the option to unzip the entire thing and use it as a comforter.
 They’re great for car camping (because who cares how much they weigh!) and can come in double size or some models allow you to zip two bags together.

 - Mummy bags: A mummy bag is pretty much the exact opposite of a rectangle bag.
 It fits close to the body and rather than you rolling around inside the bag you roll over and the bag comes with you.
 Mummy bags are great if you’re planning to do backpacking as well as car camping because they are often smaller and lighter.
-Additionally they tend to keep you warmer because there are fewer pockets of air inside.
+Additionally, they tend to keep you warmer because there are fewer pockets of air inside.